aleshaleksey/fansys23/10-conditions-types.md

 #### Surprised
 A surprised character dropped the ball.
 It cannot take any actions.
 This condition seldom exists outside of the first round of combat.
   - It does not gain [STATS] to AC.
+  - It cannot take any actions except reactions and the communicate action.

 ___
 #### Aphonic